 Gleaning from second-wave feminism of the 1960s, ‘The personal is political’ helps to justify this film’s primary focus on the human stories behind medicinal cannabis.
-Political and scientific context will be acknowledged, however, this film will prioritise what has proven to facilitate far deeper social impact – incredible patient stories.
-Ultimately, I want to discover why the main characters are willing to risk their freedom to help those with nowhere else to turn.
+Political and scientific context will be acknowledged, however, this film will prioritise what has proven to facilitate far deep social impact — incredible patient stories.
+Ultimately, I want to explore why the main characters are willing to risk their freedom to help those with nowhere else to turn.

 If at any moment I begin to doubt myself, I reflect on the risk that the main characters not only take in real life, but in trusting me to make this film.
 This has and will continue to be my greatest source of inspiration.
 Green Light has the potential to humanise a story that has for too long been politicised.
 As our main subjects say, “Once we’re out of business, we’ve done our job”.